Who is Strictly Come Dancing contestant Richie Anderson?

 You can check out the full line-up here.

-Among the contestants is Richie Anderson – but who is he, and what has he said about joining Strictly’s 2022 cast?
+Among the contestants is Richie Anderson, who is coupled up with Giovanni Pernice.

 Anderson is best known for presenting the weekday travel bulletin on BBC Radio 2’s Breakfast Show with Zoe Ball.
 In May, he covered the Eurovision Song Contest from Turin, Italy for the station.